HubSpot/dependency-management-maven-plugin/README.md

 * fail

-    Whether to fail the build if any mismatches are found.
+    Whether to fail the build if any errors are found.
 Defaults to false.

 ### Minimal usage example